 Draisaitl scores four as Oilers defeat Predators

-Leon Draisaitl recorded his first career four-goal game, and he and Connor McDavid finished with five points each as the visiting Edmonton Oilers broke open a tie game with five third-period goals in an 8-3 victory on Monday night.
+Leon Draisaitl recorded his first career four-goal game, and he and Connor McDavid finished with five points each as the visiting Edmonton Oilers broke open a tie game with five third-period goals en route to an 8-3 victory over the Nashville Predators on Monday night.
 With the game tied 3-3 early in the third, Edmonton's two stars took over to help the Oilers win their second straight and sweep the three-game season series from Nashville.
+McDavid finished with a goal and four assists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)